jortillo/ClientInventoryManagerApp/README.md

 # ClientInventoryManagerApp
 This is a Java app that contains a user's clients/customers and products/inventory.
-This app is connected to a sqlite database, for Jtables to retrieve data from and display them.
+This allows users with side buisnesses to keep track of their clients, inventory, and commissions.
-Java app connects to SQLite database using JDBC.
+Java app connects to sqlite database using JDBC to retrieve, add, edit, or delete data.
 Java app has functions such as adding data, editing data, and deleting data.